 Black Swan Care Group are continually looking at new ways in which we can engage with our local community.
 As well as hosting Open Days in which we invite our neighbours in to the home, we also like to take ourselves out and get involved with the wider community.

-Our chosen Charity of the Year for 2017-2018 is Family Action, specifically the Norfolk Escape Allotment and Orchard Project where they support people by encouraging their involvement in community activities such as supporting people to be active and to feel valued members of society.
+Our chosen Charity of the Year for 2017-2018 was Family Action, specifically the Norfolk Escape Allotment and Orchard Project where they support people by encouraging their involvement in community activities such as supporting people to be active and to feel valued members of society.
 They equip them with skills and experience to increase their independence, self-esteem and confidence.
 This in turn empowers service users to address their mental health problems and plays a part in their recovery or health management plans.
 Their work produces long term and significantly positive effects for their futures.
 Our first event since announcing our partnership was a very well turned out race night which raised £1586.80.

 Staff from our head office took part in the East Anglian Dragon Boat Festival in aid of East Coast Hospice.
 Our team The Black Swan’s raised £1,425 for East Coast Hospice and narrowly missed out on the semi finals (click here to read more)…